Download

 Is SENVELGO oral solution easy to give and accepted by cats?

-SENVELGO oral solution is administered via a pound-calibrated syringe, with the dose rounded down to the nearest pound of body weight, either directly into the cat’s mouth or onto their food.2,3 Cats and their owners generally prefer liquid medications to tablets.6,7
+SENVELGO oral solution is administered via a pound-calibrated syringe, with the dose rounded down to the nearest pound of body weight, either directly into the cat’s mouth or onto their wet food.2,3 Cats and their owners generally prefer liquid medications to tablets.6,7

 How do I store SENVELGO oral solution?